Subscribe to watch - 14-day free trial, then £6.99 a month

 Overview

 Northern Ireland, 1981.
-In the Maze prison, Bobby Sands begins a hunger strike to reclaim the status of Republican inmates as political prisoners.
-Steve McQueen's first feature film is an incendiary work with a lasting emotional impact.
+In the Maze prison, provisional IRA member Bobby Sands leads a group of Republican inmates seeking to reclaim their status as political prisoners, their so-called ‘dirty protest’ intensifying into hunger strikes.
+Steve McQueen's first feature film is an incendiary work with a lasting emotional impact, establishing key themes that he would return to throughout his career.